Department of Business

 3. Accounting major required courses-Students must take them onsite at Gallaudet.
 The Department will not accept any transfer credits, whether earned online or onsite, for these courses.
 Students may take Accounting elective courses online if they are not available onsite.
 However, permission must be obtained from the Department prior to registering for an online course, using the Prior Permission form.

-4. Exceptions to the above rules are granted on a case-by-case basis for students with special circumstances.
+5. Exceptions to the above rules are granted on a case-by-case basis for students with special circumstances.
 In such a case, the student and his/her major adviser must present the rationale to the Department Chair to obtain permission.
-For transfer students, their prior onsite as well as online courses will be evaluated for course equivalence based on established criteria.
+For transfer students, their prior onsite, as well as online courses, will be evaluated for course equivalence based on established criteria.
 The maximum number of transfer credits the Department will accept for its major and major elective courses is 12 credits.

 Declaring a Major

-Requirements for Admission to a Business Administration or Accounting Major
+Requirements for Admission to an Accounting, Business Administration, or Risk Management and Insurance Major

-Students considering a Business Administration or Accounting major are encouraged to declare their major by their sophomore year in order to complete all the required major courses in a timely fashion.
-The following minimum criteria must be met for a student to be considered for admission into the Business Administration or Accounting major:
+Students considering a Business Administration or Accounting or Risk Management and Insurance major are encouraged to declare their major by their sophomore year in order to complete all the required major and elective courses in a timely fashion.
+Below is a list of minimum major admission criteria at the time of application:

 - Completion of an application form and a 750-word essay addressing academic background, work experience and career goals, and extracurricular interests.

-- Two letters of recommendation of which at least one must be from a former professor.
+- Two letters of recommendation of which at least one must be from a Department of Business professor.

-For continuation in a Business Administration or Accounting major, a student must maintain a minimum cumulative GPA of 2.70 in both major and non-majors courses.
-All Business Administration or Accounting majors must complete at least one internship in their chosen field prior to graduation.
+For continuation in a Business Administration or Accounting or Risk Management and Insurance major, a student must maintain a minimum cumulative GPA of 2.75 in both major and non-major courses.
+All Business Administration or Accounting or Risk Management and Insurance majors must complete at least one internship in their chosen field prior to graduation.